savob/savobajic.ca/content/projects/personal/website.md

 > "Projects" / "Personal" / "This Website"

-In the footer I reassert this is my site, but I think I may look to add theme settings there or contact info in the future.
+In the footer I reassert this is my site and have a toggle for light or dark mode (so it can be independent of browser settings).

-### Single Pages
+## Single Pages

 The layout of single pages (any specific content, e.g. a job or project) is pretty basic.
 Other than inserting the header and footer, all that there is to them is two sections: an intro section and the content.
 The intro section is what covers the brief meta details of the page at the start such as the title or tags, this is everything between the header and the second horizontal line.
 Anything below the second horizontal line to the footer is the content taken straight from the `.md` files that describe it.